elylucas/react-component-testing-with-cypress/docs/getting-started.md

 });
 ```

-import useNavigation from react-router-dom in LoginForm.tsx and use it on
+Import useNavigation from react-router-dom in LoginForm.tsx and use it on
 successful login:

 ```tsx